- Stay 2 meters apart at all times.

-- Group size will be reduced to a maximum of 13 for the time being
+- Group size will be kept to a maximum of 12.

 - Good personal hygiene should be observed – hand sanitiser (with a high alcohol content) and a face mask MUST be cared by everyone.